Ministers & Staff

 pronouns: he/him

 Jaime Ramirez is a San Antonio based music director/composer/pianist with a B.A. in Music from the University of Texas at San Antonio.
 He has accompanied at First UU since 2011 and has enjoyed every moment of it.
 In addition to his work here, Ramirez also works heavily in the theatre and music scene in his native San Antonio.
-He currently services as Resident Music Director at The Public Theater of San Antonio.
+He currently serves as Resident Music Director at The Public Theater of San Antonio.
 He was Resident Music Director at The Magik Children’s Theatre from 2000-2007, has music directed theatrical productions in community theatres throughout the city for over 20 years, does regular recording/touring work for several local bands, and has 2 albums of his original music available on all streaming platforms.
 Ramirez also teaches Band and Choir part-time at St. Mary’s Hall and is a full-time, amateur gardener.

 Gary Evans